 As a drone racer, you would have to participate in competitions to gather experience and boost your skills and status in the community.
 There are several competitions that you could enter, and each one will have varying rules and regulations – making it necessary to examine all of them first before simply diving into one specific tournament.

-Why DRL you ask?
+Regardless of the league you choose, getting started on a simulator is still the most cost-effective and efficient way to practice.
+Why a simulator?
 The answer is simple.
 First, you get to practice without spending too much.
 Drone racing is expensive considering the initial investment, replacement cost, upgrade cost, and running cost.
 While you are learning and pushing your limit, you will certainly crash and would need to replace your damaged drone.
 You don’t have to worry about those costs with a simulator.

-Thirdly, because racing in DRL is done through simulation, you can do it anywhere and anytime without affecting your day job.
+Thirdly, because racing in a simulator can be done anywhere and anytime without affecting your day job.
 This is especially crucial for those with heavy financial commitments.

 Unless you are talented in drone racing, you will need a lot of practices.